Castillo de Teayo (Mesoamerican site): Site history

 This site was home to one of the ancient Huastec cities.
 Its occupation periods are calculated from the 10th to the 12th centuries, and during the Late Postclassic period it developed a strong Mexica influence.
-In the center of the town is a pyramidal shaped building that preserves part of its entire structure, with a stairway and a structure that crowned the building, probably a temple, and it is one of the few buildings of this type remaining in the Mesoamerican area.
+In the center of the town is a pyramidal-shaped building that preserves part of its entire structure, with a stairway and a structure that crowned the building, probably a temple, and it is one of the few buildings of this type remaining in the Mesoamerican area.
 Sculptures found in the surrounding area are kept in the small site museum.
 Their stylistic features depict phallic worship, very common in some cultural regions.
 More information is available in the small site museum which contains sculptures found during excavations of the city.
 Some of the sculptures that were found in the area characterized a cult-like phallic style, very popular in some ancient cultures.

 This site combines various cultural traditions, first the Huastec (10th to 12th centuries), and the Aztec, in the late Postclassical.
 According to specialists, the architecture of the only remaining building is of Aztec filiation, although the village also had relationships with Toltec groups from the Mexican Plateau.

-The Olmec-vixtoti culture became the Cuexteca or Huastec culture.
+The Olmec-Huixtotin culture became the Cuexteca or Huastec culture.
 In relation to the Maya and Toltec societies, there was an important influence on the site sculptures.
 However, there is another version that says that the sculptural style corresponds to a Toltec occupation.

 The Huastec culture developed south of the current states of Tamaulipas, north of Veracruz, east of San Luis Potosí and small areas of the states of Puebla, Querétaro and Hidalgo.
 Although this geographic-cultural regionalization has not been stable through time, Teayo Castle is included in this region.